 We examine two important issues that played a role in the 2007 credit crisis: the rise of "shadow banking" and the inadequate regulation thereof.
 We bring to light the regulatory gap between banks and MCs that relaxed the regulatory constraints even for heavily regulated BHCs.
 Lending through AMCs allowed BHCs to mitigate regulatory capital requirements, avoid recognizing costly loan losses, and pursue risky lending while still adhering to banking regulations.
-Our empirical evidence is consistent with this behavior and suggests that the pre-Dodd-Frank regulatory standards were not as inadequate as they are perceived to be.
+Combined, our empirical evidence suggests that the pre-Dodd-Frank regulatory standards were not as inadequate as they are perceived to be.
 The inconsistent coverage and enforcement of these regulations, however, eroded their effectiveness and contributed to the deterioration of lending standards.
-Our paper adds to the ongoing debate on supervisory and regulatory design of the financial sector: depository and shadow banking institutions.
-Surprisingly, few voices in this debate address lack of uniform enforcement of existing regulations and the elimination of regulatory arbitrage.
-Most new reform initiatives are geared toward regulating a wider set of financial institutions' activities, as opposed to consistently enforcing existing regulations across all intermediaries.
-While we do not argue that banking supervision and regulations were optimal, our results suggest that regulatory design that is "institutional" in nature is flawed.
-It ignores financial institutions' ability to circumvent regulations via innovative corporate structures or innovative financial instruments.
-More importantly, it focuses on the financial stability of individual economic agents rather than on control over the systemic risks.